shreytheshreyas/tp/docs/DeveloperGuide.md

 <center><img src="https://i.ibb.co/wWtfVLY/Figure21.png"></center>

-## Assign Actual Duration to Tasks
+## **Assign Actual Duration to Tasks (Sean Tan)**
 This command allows project managers to record the actual duration that completed tasks take.

 The logic for this command is primarily written in ActualTimeCommand class.
 It extends from the abstract Command class.

 The steps below show how such a class is initialized and used to execute the command.

-Step 1: The parser initializes ActualTimeCommand by passing a hashmap of input parameters taken from the command actual t/3 h/2 m/3 which is entered by the user.
+Step 1: The parser initializes ActualTimeCommand by passing a hashmap of input parameters taken from the command `actual t/3 h/2 m/3` which is entered by the user.

 Step 2: The parse() method of ActualTimeCommand extracts the task index, hours and minutes from the parameter hashmap.